AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 ... () Go to https://github.com/settings/keys and add a new ssh key  \
 ....() save the key as dev_assessment_key \
 ....() type in `ssh-agent -s your_key_name`

+## Step five: Fork the repo
+Go to https://github.com/AllieRays/dev-assessment and fork the repository to a sites directory on your local machine.

+## Step six: Add an upstream to your forked repo
+`git remote set-url upstream git@github.com:AllieRays/dev-assessment.git` \
+run \
+ `git pull upstream master`

 ## Step seven: Clone your repo with SSH
 `git clone git@github.com:[your-github-handle]/dev-assessment.git`